serversideup/amplitudejs/docs/DOCUMENTATION.md

 ```

 The top element will control the active song and sync accordingly.
 The other elements allow
 you to switch the active song and control the play/pause functionality.
+If you have two locations
+to control the active song you can have multiple elements with the "amplitude-main-play-pause"
+attribute.
+AmplitudeJS will bind the proper controls to all of these elements and keep them in sync.

 Remember, you can add additional attributes that are not Amplitude.js related for styling purposes,
 such as a large play/pause for the main control.